-A = Area (square feet) of entire project site, including:
+- A = Area (square feet) of entire project site, including: - (1) Easements, tracts and rights-of-way within the development, plus - (2) Where the development includes improvements to the rights-of-way on the perimeter of the property, the area of those improvements up to the ROW centerline.

-- (1) Easements, tracts and rights-of-way within the development, plus - (2) Where the development includes improvements to the rights-of-way on the perimeter of the property, the area of those improvements up to the ROW centerline. - C = Weighted average runoff coefficient over entire site - b.
+C = Weighted average runoff coefficient over entire site, per the FCDMC Hydrology Manual tables 3.2 and 3.3 b.
 For single family residential lots (not hillside)